Holistic pain management

-1. Get a proper diagnosis from a trained professional so you can begin your back care journey
+1. Get a proper diagnosis from a trained certified professional so you can begin your back care journey

 2. Implement good practices to restore balance in your body; 30 minutes of daily movement designed for your body including functional corrective exercises.

 3. Make your well-being a priority by scheduling time for yourself.
 Just ten minutes of focused breathing and meditation will help keep your stress levels lower allowing your body to naturally repair itself.